 7. Northern White Cedar

 While Northern Whites are only native to the north (unless planted), they are known to attract a few common animals.
 Birds like the pine siskin and common redpolls are known to feed on their winged seeds.
 In addition to these birds, red squirrels also feed on the seeds.
-Lastly, white cedar swamps are often times an overwinter habitat for deer.
+Lastly, white cedar swamps are oftentimes an overwintering habitat for deer.

 8. Eastern Red Cedar